MarkSchu/writing-on-software/notes/a-philosophy-of-software-design/chapter-4/four-basic-concepts.md

 <p>
-  There are three basic concepts: modules, interfaces, implementations, and abstractions.
+  There are four basic concepts: modules, interfaces, implementations, and abstractions.
 </p>

 <p>